bryanrcarlson/CafMeteorologyECTower_AzureFunctions/README.md

-# CafMeteorologyEcTower_AzureFunction
+# CafMeteorologyECTower_AzureFunctions
-Azure Function Apps for continuous deployment
+Code for Azure Function Apps for continuous deployment